hnlearndev/blog/contents/posts/0004-20250905-deploy-my-own-blog-finally.md

 ## Why is this important?

-Fully launching a personal website with industry-grade architecture is a significant milestone for me personally.
+Fully launching a personal website with industry-graded architecture is a significant milestone for me personally.
 I could not agree more with an old Chinese proverb: "A journey of a thousand miles begins with a single step."
 Indeed, the hardest part is to get started.
 Over time, more features will be added as I deepen my knowledge in full-stack development with the latest industry practices.
 I will update them regularly as the project expands further.
 Stay tuned.

 For more details on technical discussion, please visit the [repo](https://github.com/hnlearndev/blog).